Speaker

 How do you achieve this level of insight?
 There’s no better way to add context than to enhance Power BI reports with floor plans, network diagrams, process maps, or org charts created in Visio.
 This session includes multiple live demos of Visio/Power BI integration from an ongoing customer project.
 The customer’s goal is to provide frontline workers using Teams with easy access to visualizations in Power BI.
 The customer in this case runs theme parks—which you probably don't!—but there are plenty of useful Power BI tips and techniques for everyone.

 Though I can't name the client, it becomes obvious pretty quickly who it is ;-).
-And this truly is a case study -- the work is ongoing.
+And this truly is a case study -- the work was accomplished during an 18-month assignment.

 Data Visualization in Visio.
 Really?
 Visio??